Skip to contents

 Where multiple file formats are accepted in a single Hub, file format specific FileSystemDatasets are combined into a single UnionDataset for single point access to the entire Hub model-output dataset.
 This only applies to connect_hub() in fully configured Hubs, where config files can be used to determine a unifying schema across all file formats.

-In contract, connect_model_output() can only be used to open single file format datasets of the format defined explicitly through the file_format argument.
+In contrast, connect_model_output() can only be used to open single file format datasets of the format defined explicitly through the file_format argument.

 library(hubData)